cmwylie19/enterprise-admission-controller/README.md

 kubectl get ns pepr-demo --show-labels
 ```

-output
+Output confirming that the `remove-me` label has been removed and only the `keep-me` label remains:

 ```plaintext
 NAME        STATUS   AGE   LABELS pepr-demo   Active   6s    keep-me=please,kubernetes.io/metadata.name=pepr-demo
 ```

-On line 157 of `capabilites/hello-pepr.ts` there is a Validate that should reject any ConfigMap created with annotation `evil`.
-Create a ConfigMap in `pepr-demo` with an evil annotation:
+Next, on line 157 of `capabilites/hello-pepr.ts` there is a Validate that should reject any ConfigMap created with annotation `evil`.
+To test this, create a ConfigMap in `pepr-demo` with an `evil` annotation:

 ```yaml
 kubectl apply -f -<<EOF